 The Noble Ones

-We will look more closely at the Noble Ones as an example of pre-Axial life for two reasons.
+We will look more closely at the Aryans as an example of pre-Axial life for two reasons.
 First, we know a lot about their life from an early written source: the Avesta.
 Second, their story shows clearly the type of conditions under which a transition from pre-Axial to Axial thought took place in all Axial communities.
 The Avesta was transmitted orally until the Axial Age when it became the foundational scripture of what, in many respects, may be called the very first Axial religion: Zoroastrianism.

 As time went on their beliefs became formalized into a pantheon of gods, with an overall God of the Sky called Dyaus Pitr, creator of the world, until he became too remote and was forgotten in favor of more accessible deities.
 These were easily identified with natural and cosmic forces: the God of the Sun, the Gods of the Earth, the Moon and the Winds.
 Fire, water and the Soul of the Bull were Gods associated with ritual practices and as such were particularly venerated.